Grynn-GmbH/Swiss-E-invoicing-ERPNext/README.md

 ## Limitations

 - Sales Taxes and Charges Table should ONLY CONTAIN TAX/VAT Element.
+Therefore, No Charges should be added in this section as Factur-X / ZugFERD does not accept TAX/VAT at header level
-- No Charges should be added in this section as Factur-X / ZugFERD does not accept TAX/VAT at header level
+- No discounts to be added at the header level.
 - This limitation will NOT break ERPNext functionality but will generate a non-valid e-invoice, which will be rejected by your customer.